Associate Professor of Law

 Justin Murray joined New York Law School as an Associate Professor of Law in 2019.
 He teaches criminal law and criminal procedure.
 His scholarship focuses on criminal procedure, appellate remedies, and post-conviction litigation, with a particular focus on prosecutorial misconduct, the right to counsel, and standards of review.
 Professor Murray’s academic work has been published in a number of law journals, including the Harvard Law Review, the University of Pennsylvania Law Review, and the Fordham Law Review (forthcoming).

 Professor Murray began his career as a clerk on the U.S. District Court for the District of Maryland and the U.S. Court of Appeals for the Fourth Circuit.
 After that, he spent four years as an appellate lawyer at the Public Defender Service for the District of Columbia, followed by a year at the Consumer Fraud Bureau of the Illinois Attorney General’s Office.
 He then left legal practice to serve as a Climenko Fellow and Lecturer on Law at Harvard Law School, where he taught legal research and writing, before joining NYLS’s faculty.

-He received his J.D. magna cum laude from the Georgetown University Law Center, where he was an Executive Articles Editor for the Georgetown Law Journal.
-He received his A.B. in Government from Harvard University, where he graduated magna cum laude.
 Professor Murray lives in New Jersey with his wife, Dr. Sarah Murray, and their three children, David, Katelyn, and Luke.